Triumphant Tsipras returns to fight for Greek economy, debt relief

 He has promised to implement tax increases, spending cuts and market reforms mandated by creditors under the bailout, but his party says there is still enough flexibility for measures to cushion the impact on the most vulnerable Greeks.

-Its election manifesto refers to “gray areas” in which details can still be adjusted, such as labor reforms - important in a still heavily unionized country - pension cuts, and plans to tackle non-performing loans.
+Its election manifesto refers to “grey areas” in which details can still be adjusted, such as labour reforms - important in a still heavily unionised country - pension cuts, and plans to tackle non-performing loans.

 Creditors say that if Greece seeks to adjust the terms by easing austerity in one area it must tighten somewhere else.